Buford Ellington: Early life and career

-Governor
+Governor of Tennessee

 In 1953, the Tennessee State Constitution was amended, extending the gubernatorial term from two years to four years.
 The new amendments prevented governors from serving consecutive terms, but a temporary exception was made for Clement.
 He was elected to a full four-year term in 1954 after his initial two-year term.

 In 1958, with Clement term-limited, Ellington sought the Democratic Party's nomination for governor.
 His opponents were Memphis mayor Edmund Orgill, Nashville attorney Clifford Allen, and Judge Andrew "Tip" Taylor.
 Since Crump's death in 1954, the Clement-Ellington alliance had become the state's leading political organization.
 Ellington won the nomination with 213,415 votes to 204,629 for Taylor, 204,382 for Orgill, and 56,854 for Allen.
 He won the general election by a sizeable margin over several opponents, among them former Governor McCord, who ran as an independent.

 During his first term, Ellington continued many of Clement's policies.
 Aided by an economic boom, he could approve raises for public school teachers and school administrators without increasing taxes.
 While he supported continued legal segregation, he ordered the state to comply with the U.S. Supreme Court's decision in Brown v.
 Board of Education (1954) that ruled that segregation in public schools was unconstitutional; it ordered desegregation of the public school system.

 In 1961, several Tennessee State University students who had participated in the Freedom Rides, to highlight illegal segregation on interstates buses, which were covered by federal law, were expelled after Ellington ordered an investigation into their activities.
 In response, dozens of protesters picketed the state capitol and demanded a meeting with Ellington, but he refused.

 At the 1960 Democratic National Convention, a rift had begun to form in the relationship between Clement and Ellington.
 The former endorsed John F. Kennedy for president, and the latter endorsed Lyndon B. Johnson.